 System Reconciliation Rules

 Intelligent Transaction Matching runs built-in matching rules to match imported data with existing account transactions in NetSuite.
-You can find these rules on the Reconciliation Rules page, although you cannot edit or remove them.
+You can find these rules on the Reconciliation Rules page, although you can't edit or remove them.
 NetSuite prioritizes system rules in the following order:

 Note: